RauliL/plorth/docs/api.md

   <dd>object, boolean</dd>
 </dl>

-Tests whether object has property with given identifier.
+Tests whether the object has property with given identifier.
 Notice that inherited properties are also included in the search.

 ---